MinhLuong1006/Noob-Coding/Python/Python notes/Python Easy notes/9 - Format Specifiers.md

 #Output:+5.26
 #       -8.96
 ----------------------------------------------------------------------------------
-#value:space to add a space before a positive value
+#value:space to add a space before a positive value, just to make it cleaner
 price1 = 5.26
 price2 = -8.96
 price3 = 4.55